Last Updated on January 30, 2023 by TWP Help

 TWP and New Smooth Decking or Exterior Wood

 It is important to understand that new smooth wood is not absorbent enough for the TWP Stains.
-New wood contains a higher moisture content and a "mill glaze".
-Mill Glaze is a waxy film that results from the fast turning blades that cuts the profile on a manufactured log.
+New wood contains a higher moisture content and a “mill glaze”.
+Mill Glaze is a waxy film that results from the fast turning blades that cut the profile on a manufactured log.
 The high speed of the turning blades produces heat that draws sap and moisture out of the log.
 As it cools and dries, it creates a film or coating on the logs.
-This will hinder the TWP's ability to penetrate into the wood grain.
+This will hinder the TWP’s ability to penetrate into the wood grain.

-Note: New Rough Sawn vertical wood/fencing can be stained right away with no wait and with no prep as it does have mill glaze and is very absorbent.
+Note: New Rough Sawn vertical wood/fencing can be stained right away with no wait and with no prep as it does not have mill glaze and is very absorbent.
 Just make sure the wood is fully dry.
 If Rough sawn wood has aged or oxidized (grayed) then it will need to be prepped with Gemini Restore Kit.
 One coat for most instances of newly installed Rough Sawn wood.

 Let the Wood Weather First